hpc2n/intro-linux/docs/linuxguide.md

 !!!
 Example "Some examples of use of wildcards"

     ```bash
-    "myfile?.txt"
+    myfile?.txt
     ```

     This matches myfile0.txt, myfile1.txt,... for all letters between a-z and numbers between 0-9.

     ```bash
-    "r*d"
+    r*d
     ```

     This matches red, rad, ronald, ... anything starting with r and ending with d, including rd.

     ```bash
-    "r[a,i,o]ck"
+    r[a,i,o]ck
     ```

     This matches rack, rick, rock.

     ```bash
-    "a[d-j]a"
+    a[d-j]a
     ```

-    This matches ada, adea, aja, adeja, afa, ...  and anything that starts with an a and ends with an a and has any character(s) d to j in between.
+    This matches ada, afa, aja, ...  and any three letter word that starts with an a and ends with an a and has any character d to j in between.

     ```bash
-    "[0-9]"
+    [0-9]
     ```

     This matches a range of numbers from 0 to 9.

     ```bash
-    "cp {*.dat,*.c,*.pdf} ~"
+    cp {*.dat,*.c,*.pdf} ~
     ```

     This specifies to copy any files ending in .dat, .c, and .pdf to the user's homedirectory.
 No spaces are allowed between the commas, etc.

     ```bash
-    "rm thisfile[!8]"
+    rm thisfile[!8]*
     ```

-    This will remove all files named thisfile*, except those that has an 8 in it's name.
+    This will remove all files named thisfile*, except those that has an 8 at that position in it's name.

 ##### Regular Expressions